glideroggan/dream/readme.md

     - fixed with toast?
   - clicking on a connected card should take you to the card-detail-workflow
 ## card workflow
+- create a simulation of card activation by letting the card go through the activation process
+  - create a lifecycleService for cards
+    - it should save the time of the last step
+    - when active on the site, the simulation should run, start from main
+    - steps
+      - pending
+      - processing
+      - approved
+      - shipped
+      - delivered
+        - should cause an event, so that user can now activate the card
+        - should show a toast
 ## KYC workflow
   - probably should sign that kyc with the signing workflow